 At University of Birmingham School, enrichment is not extra-curricular, it's a core part of our School week.
-From Parkour to Biophysics, from Song Writing to Politics & Tea, from the die-hard Harry Potter Fan Club to Swimming, our range of enrichment activities change each term, offering a truly broad education for pupils.
+From knitting to spin cycle class, from mixed crafts to street first aid, from the die-hard Harry Potter Fan Club to slam poetry, our range of enrichment activities change each term, offering a truly broad education for pupils.

-All Year 9 pupils take part in the Duke of Edinburgh (DofE) Awards programme.
+All Year 9 pupils take part in the Bronze Duke of Edinburgh (DofE) Awards programme.
 This nationally recognised award combines fun, adventure, social action, and new challenges.
 Thereafter some choose to advance further to higher awards.